Roundtop Shelter to Waterville,VT 4.5 miles.

 Instead, we hiked 4 and 1/2 miles over a mile of actual downhill trail and then three plus miles on a gravel road all the way to the village store in Waterville.
 We three ( Lee, Weatherman, and I) agreed to get off the Long Trail for a couple of days to take our first zero day and wait for the rains and wind to pass through.
 The weather Monday and later looks clear and cool/ sunny so we then can take 4 days to finish.

-The store in Waterville was nothing special, and had none of the cooked products we craved- breakfast sandwiches, or bakery items.
+The store in Waterville was nothing special, and had none of the cooked products we craved- breakfast sandwiches, or even bakery items.
 So we craved something else, but had no idea or viable path to do so.
 There was no place to rent a room in this village, setting up a need to hitch either north or south on Route 109.
-But then I was sitting outside the store eating a cup of yogurt and container of pineapple when The boys and I struck up a conversation with a power company lineman who told us that dozens of crews were already driving into Vermont from several middle American states in anticipation of interrupted electrical service due to downed power lines.
+But then I was sitting outside the store eating a cup of yogurt and container of pineapple when the boys and I struck up a conversation with a power company lineman who told us that dozens of crews were already driving into Vermont from several middle American states in anticipation of interrupted electrical service due to downed power lines.

-We quickly shifted our plans and accepted a ride from the lineman, who put us in the back of his truck and drove us south to Jeffersonville, where he headed directly for the Deer Run Motel (“That ‘s where you guys go.”), clearly the low budget alternative to upscale places like the Phineas Swann B&B , where a high end bedroom lists for $499!
+We quickly shifted our plans and accepted a ride from the lineman, who put us in the back of his truck and drove us south to Jeffersonville, where he headed directly for the Deer Run Motel (“That ‘s where you guys will go.”), clearly the low budget alternative to upscale places like the Phineas Swann B& , where a high end bedroom lists for $499!

 When a diminutive, very much aged woman shuffled out of the back room to the desk with the aid of a walker, we anticipated that a discounted deal would be forthcoming.
 No. Lillian was tough- quietly declining our request for a discount- “Dear, our prices are so low already.”
 She also imposed on us a unique pricing structure- “The price is $75 for one person $85 for two, and $95 for three, plus tax of course.” $110.50 and we’re in, but our host continued on, “I’ve also had a call from the Red Cross requesting we hold rooms for evacuation cases , so if you plan on staying, then I’d suggest you reserve right now for tomorrow night to guarantee a room!”
 Wisely, Lee advised us to think about it a bit.